 If you target residents of a specific location, submit your content to local business directories.
 As a rule, they set higher acceptance standards than general web directories, that’s why only legitimate businesses get on the list.
 No wonder local directories look credible to Google, which makes them sweet spots for link building.

-For many prospects, a local citation will be the first touchpoint with your business.
+For many prospects, local citations will be the first touchpoint with your business.
 So, make sure it represents your services in the best light possible.

 15. Comment on Blog Posts